Tschuck/valence-bond/README.md

       x               : "25%",
       y               : "25%",

-      // valence-bond will auto size your application with the body size (if the frontend library is used)
-      // and if the value is 'auto'
+      // valence-bond will auto size your application with the body size (if the frontend library is used) if the value is 'auto'
-      width           : 'auto',  //100
+      //  you can use also the same pattern used for the positioning width           : 'auto',  //100
       height          : 'auto',  //100